javascript-tutorial/en.javascript.info/1-js/02-first-steps/10-ifelse/article.md

 }
 ```

-We can also pass a pre-evaluated logical value to `if`, like here:
+We can also pass a pre-evaluated boolean value to `if`, like here:

 ```js
 let cond = (year == 2015); // equality evaluates to true or false